Returning to Ireland and buying private health insurance

 Introduction

-Private health insurance helps you to pay for private medical care.
-This can be in a hospital, or from other health professionals.
-If you are ordinarily resident in Ireland, you can access public healthcare whether or not you have private health insurance.
+Private health insurance helps you pay for private medical care.
+This can be in a hospital or from other health professionals.
+If you are ordinarily resident in Ireland, you can access a range of public health services whether or not you have private health insurance.

 This page outlines what you need to know about buying health insurance when you return to Ireland.